Triple negative breast cancer

 Is it common for cancers to be triple negative?

-No. About 1 in every 8 breast cancers are triple negative.
+No. About 1 in every 8 breast cancers is triple negative.
 It’s more common in younger women and black women.

 How is triple negative breast cancer treated?